The-Pascal/Trivia_API/backend/README.md

             "category": 3,
             "difficulty": 2,
             "id": 15,
-            "question": "The Taj Mahal is located in which Indian city?", "rating": 5
+            "question": "The Taj Mahal is located in which Indian city?"
             }
         ],
         "totalQuestions": 18